punz321/Movie-Recommender/README.md

 - Added a custom fallback poster for every movie whose poster isn't available
 - Implemented the IMDb rating feature under each recommendation

+## Day 7
+- Added overview for every recommended movie
+- Need to make it look better

 ### New Features List - (To be added)
-- Add movie overview/description from TMDB along with the poster
+- ✅Add movie overview/description from TMDB along with the poster
 - ✅Show IMDb rating under each recommendation
 - Nice hover effects for web users